-The American Cancer Society estimates there are about 175,000 new cases of lung cancer in the U.S. each year.
-Gundersen Center for Cancer & Blood Disorders has state-of-the-art equipment and highly trained staff to provide the best outcomes for patients diagnosed with this disease.
+Gundersen Center for Cancer & Blood Disorders has state-of-the-art equipment and highly trained staff to provide the best outcomes for those diagnosed with lung cancer.

 - Dull, aching or persistent pain in the chest or shoulders

 These symptoms are also indications of less harmful conditions — the only way to be sure is to check with a doctor.